 I have decals available in the Store to letter all of these cabooses.

-In O scale, Mullet River Model Works has a 1/4" scale wood laser-cut kit for caboose No. 15.
+In O scale, Mullet River Model Works had a 1/4" scale wood laser-cut kit for caboose No. 15.
 Neither trucks nor ladders are included with the kit.
-This is very nicely done kit using laser-cut wood.
-I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering (not completely accurate).
+This was a very nicely done kit using laser-cut wood.
+I added trucks and markers from The Back Shop and ladders from Trout Creek Engineering although they are not completely accurate.
+This kit might still be found in the online auction sites.

 YV caboose No. 18, which only operated between 1920 and 1938, was an ex-Southern Pacific RR caboose rebuilt by the SP from a 28-foot box car.